Skip to main content

 • Validate destination details — Ensure correct bank codes, account numbers, and country codes

-• Use metadata — Track settlements in your system with transaction IDs
+• Use metadata — Track transfers in your system with transaction IDs

-• Subscribe to webhooks — React in real-time to settlement progress
+• Subscribe to webhooks — React in real-time to transfer progress

-• Handle failures gracefully — When settlements fail, notify users and offer retry options
+• Handle failures gracefully — When transfers fail, notify users and offer retry options

 Next steps